-- If you will scan and email your application materials, please have your recommender submit the recommendation directly to the ESF Coordinator of International Education, at email@example.com
+- If you will scan and email your application materials, please have your recommender submit the recommendation directly to the Faculty Coordinator of the Exchange.

 - If you will submit your application materials via standard mail, please advise your recommenders to place the competed recommendation in a sealed envelope and to then sign over the seal.
 The sealed letter should be included in your mailed application materials.

 - Obtain the authorization signature required on page 3 of the general application from your designated school official/office.